Rangus-hub/CNN-Implementation-Using-Python/README.md

 ![perceptron](https://user-images.githubusercontent.com/84243839/178183839-d2bacbb2-644c-445a-a096-9e3ae7aec85a.png)

 It is important to brief about the various parts of the perceptron before moving ahead.

-The perceptron itself, consists of weights, the summation processor, and an activation function, and an adjustable threshold processor called
+The perceptron itself, consists of weights, the summation processor, and an activation function, and an adjustable threshold processor called bias.

--> Weights act as the main inputs to the perceptron

-->
+-> Here the bias is the input 1, it can be thought of as a tendency towards a particular way of behaving.
+   It can also be said that the bias is the internal systematic error of the neural network caused by itself in calculating the output.

+-> The activation function is the non linear transformation.
+It decides whether the perceptron should fire or not.
+   Sigmoid function and Step function are examples of activation functions.

 In mathematics (in particular, functional analysis), convolution is a mathematical operation on two functions(say f and g) that produces a third function(f*g) that expresses how the shape of one